Why Do Democrats Hate Saving Money? - February 25th, Hour 2

 They lie about what they are and what they do.

-They just decided that they were not going to obey the commander in chief because it was Donald Trump.
+They just decided that they were not going to obey the commander-in-chief because it was Donald Trump.

-So um it's always a dangerous path.
+So it's always a dangerous path.

-And you know, their excuse was, especially the journalists, was that Donald Trump was an existential threat to quote democracy, whatever that means.
+And, you know, their excuse was, especially the journalists, was that Donald Trump was an existential threat to, quote, democracy, whatever that means.

-Um, you know, that's not journalism.
+You know, that's not journalism.

-And you know, I'm an opinion journalist, I write opinion.
+And, you know, I'm an opinion journalist.

-Um I'm I'm on the opinion page.
+I'm on the opinion page.

 I am perfectly entitled to only give one side.

-But when you're on the news pages and when I write news stories, which I do, um, I make sure that I give both sides.
+But when you're on the news pages and when I write news stories, which I do, I make sure that I give both sides.

-It's a very different um genre, and there should be a difference between when you are a straight news journalist and when you're an opinion journalist.
+And there should be a difference between when you are a straight news journalist and when you're an opinion journalist.

-And I think for a lot of them, um they've lost that objectivity, and certainly you see it in the news pages of once respected publications like the New York Times and the Washington Post.
+And certainly you see it in the news pages of once respected publications like the New York Times and the Washington Post.

 Yeah, well, nobody does it better than you.